vpalmisano/webrtcperf/docs/config.md

 *Default*: `""`

 ## randomAudioPeriod
-If not zero, it specifies the maximum period in seconds after which a new random active tab is selected, enabling the getUserMedia audio tracks in that tab and disabling all of the other tabs.
+If not zero, it specifies the maximum period in seconds after which a new random active session is selected, enabling the getUserMedia audio tracks in that session and disabling all of the others.

 *Type*: `positive int`